CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

     ???
 Note "Can I export CSV / Microsoft Excel (labels) file?"

-        You can export it for you as as a reference, but as Feb-2024 `Convert-Pheno` works only with raw data.
+        You are able to export a CSV or Microsoft Excel file with labels for your reference.
+However, as of February 2024, `Convert-Pheno` supports only raw data formats.

+        For more detailed information and other common questions, please refer to the [FAQ](faq.md#general).

     * After exporting the data, you must also download the REDCap dictionary in CSV format.
 This can be done within REDCap by navigating to `Project Setup/Data Dictionary/Download the current`.